 Hence by only centrifuging it, the lighter plasmid DNA comes out from the cell and settles in the supernatant while the pellet contains proteins and nuclear DNA remains on the bottom of the tube.

-Meaning prepare a PCR reaction as give into the table,
+Prepare a PCR reaction as given into the table,

 Add 12µL 1X mastermix or dNTPs mix.